 3) Understand the idea of personal selfishness among all people

-A total inner revolution resulted.
+An inner revolution resulted.
 So what if I was a unique autistic with an intriguing story?
-People will only support me if they find my work useful or helpful to their personal lives.
+People will only support me if they find my work useful or helpful in their personal lives.
 Making my work relevant became a key principle in my life.

 4) Do what works rather than what is ideal